kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 its own.

-If you specify any unsafe sysctl in the `allowedUnsafeSysctls` field and it is not present in the `forbiddenSysctls` field, that sysctl can be set in the PodSecurityPolicy.
-To allow all unsafe sysctls to be set (except for those explicitly forbidden by `forbiddenSysctls`), use `*` on its own.
+If you specify any unsafe sysctl in the `allowedUnsafeSysctls` field and it is not present in the `forbiddenSysctls` field, that sysctl can be used in Pods under this PodSecurityPolicy.
+In order to allow all unsafe sysctls in the PodSecurityPolicy to be set (except for those explicitly forbidden by `forbiddenSysctls`), use `*` on its own.

-Be careful not to configure these two fields such that there is overlap.
+It's not allowed to configure these two fields such that there is overlap.

 {{< warning >}}
-**Warning**: If you use the `--allowed-unsafe-sysctls` flag when starting the pod and the value of the flag conflicts with the contents of the `allowedUnsafeSysctls` field in the PodSecurityPolicy, the pod will fail to start.
+**Warning**: If you whitelist unsafe sysctls via the `allowedUnsafeSysctls` field in a PodSecurityPolicy, any pod using such a sysctl will fail to start if the sysctl is not whitelisted via the `--allowed-unsafe-sysctls` kubelet flag as well on that node.
 {{< /warning >}}

 This example allows unsafe sysctls prefixed with `kernel.msg` to be set and